WOFX (AM): Programming

 Much of WOFX's schedule is programming from Fox Sports Radio.
 Previously, WOFX aired Imus in the Morning, a program which predated the sports format.
 However the show was taken off the schedule at the end of 2006 and replaced by Fox Sports Radio's Steve Czaban.
 WOFX was also once home to Jay Mohr's syndicated midday sports show.
 WOFX is the Albany market home to the syndicated Cigar Dave show.

 In addition to sports talk, the station clears a sizeable amount of play by play on both the local and national levels.
-WOFX currently is home to New York Knicks basketball.
+WOFX currently is home to New York Knicks basketball, and Buffalo Bills football.
 It carries University at Albany college football and men's basketball, some Syracuse University football and basketball games not heard on WGY, plus the NCAA Men's Division I Basketball Championship among other events.

 In the rare case of play by play conflicts, the latter games are usually heard on sister WTRY-FM, a procedure that has become more solidly done in the wake of the mild success of UAlbany football and the success of the Mets in the 2006 season.